Rhododendron maximum: Description

-Range
+Distribution and habitat

 Rosebay rhododendron is the most frequently occurring and dominant species of Rhododendron in the southern Appalachian region, and occurs occasionally on mesic hill-slopes throughout the upper Piedmont Crescent of the Southeastern United States.

 Ecology

 Approximately 12,000 square miles in the southern Appalachians are occupied by this species where it dominates the understory.
 This species has historically been confined to riparian areas and other mesic sites but takes advantage of disturbed areas where it is present to advance onto sub-mesic sites.
 It prefers deep well-drained acid soils high in organic matter where it produces a thick, peat-like humus.
 It prefers low to medium light conditions for optimum carbon gain, and has a tremendous capacity for avoiding cavitation during freeze-thaw cycles.
-Where extensive overstory mortality has eliminated most of the overstory, this species forms a thick and continuous subcanopy known locally as ‘laurel slicks’ or ‘laurel hells’.
+Where extensive overstory mortality has eliminated most of the overstory, this species forms a thick and continuous subcanopy known locally as 'laurel slicks' or 'laurel hells'.
 Rosebay rhododendron is an important structural and functional component of southern Appalachian forest ecosystems.
-What isn't clear is whether or not we are in a period of advancement or retreat for this species.
+What is not clear is whether or not we are in a period of advancement or retreat for this species.
 For example, on poorly drained sites on ridge or upper slope positions, large areas of rosebay rhododendron, particularly at the high elevations, have recently died out presumably due to the Phytophthora fungus, or due to recent prolonged periods of below-average precipitation.
 Yet, rosebay rhododendron now occupies sites that historically were free of evergreen understory.
 There are still important questions to be answered regarding this species to completely understand its role in forest understories.

-In North Carolina, USA, Pestalotiopsis which is a genus of ascomycete fungi causes grey-brown spots on the living leaves.
+In North Carolina, US, Pestalotiopsis which is a genus of ascomycete fungi causes grey-brown spots on the living leaves.

 Reproduction

 Rosebay rhododendron is clonal.
 It is capable, however, of reproducing both vegetatively and sexually.
-It reproduces vegetatively through a process called ‘layering’ where it produces roots from above ground woody parts when in contact with the forest floor.
+It reproduces vegetatively through a process called 'layering' where it produces roots from above ground woody parts when in contact with the forest floor.
 The fruit is produced from showy flowers from March to August.
-The fruit is an oblong capsule that ripens in the fall, and splits along the sides soon after ripening to release large numbers of minute seed (approx. 400 per capsule).
+The fruit is an oblong capsule that ripens in the fall, and splits along the sides soon after ripening to release large numbers of minute seed (c.
+400 per capsule).
 Microsite requirements for seed germination are relatively specific (e.g., high in organic matter such as rotting logs); hence, the majority of reproduction is vegetative resulting in a clonal distribution.

-Growth and management
+Cultivation

 Seeds from rosebay rhododendron are minute and it is estimated that approximately 11 million are contained in 1 kg.
 Commercial seed production is generally from cultivated hybrids.
 Seeds from wild sources are not commonly sold commercially.
 Rosebay rhododendron is a slow-growing shrub and has a very high sprout potential.
 If mechanical removal is attempted in the case of forest management, extremely high densities are attained by this species in a matter of a few years.
 Prescribed fire has also been used to control this species but with limited success.